 National Plan for Industrial Biotechnology

-Launched in 2013 by the Scottish Industrial Biotechnology Development Group, The National Plan for Industrial Biotechnology aims to transform the competitiveness and sustainability of multiple industries in Scotland, which will grow industrial biotechnology-related turnover.
+Launched in 2013 by the Scottish Industrial Biotechnology Development Group, The National Plan for Industrial Biotechnology aims to transform the competitiveness and sustainability of multiple industries in Scotland.

 Scotland’s national strategy aims to: